-Engineering DISCOVER ENGINEERING
+DISCOVER ENGINEERING

+Engineering

+With companies such as Uber and Google expanding their operations in Toronto, it's no wonder the city ranks among the TOP 10 FOR INNOVATION AND OPPORTUNITY in the world

+UTW .

-VIEWBOOK 2019-2020 WELCOME TO U of T ENGINEERING, CANADA'S #1 ENGINEERING SCHOOL PwC's City of Opportunities 7 and 2thinknow's Innovation Cities Global Index 2017-2018 Times Higher Education World University Ranking for Engineering & I.T.
-325+ Companies employ 700+ engineering students through the Professional Experience Year Co-op Program each year 1873 Year established With companies like Uber and Google expanding their operations in Toronto, it's no wonder the city ranks among TOP 10 FOR INNOVATION AND OPPORTUNITY in the world.
-110+ Spinoff companies created from UofT Engineering research from 1970 to 2018 \$15M Investment by the Government of Ontario in U of T Engineering's new Myhal Centre for Engineering Innovation & Entrepreneurship to strengthen the Innovation SuperCorridor in Ontario.
-40% Proportion of women in our first-year class, highest of any engineering school in Canada 100+ 60+ Partner universities with study-abroad opportunities Countries our students call call TOP 13 U of T is ranked in the top 13 world universities for global employability Engineering minors and certificates available to customize your degree The University of Toronto's Faculty of Applied Science & Engineering is forging a new era in engineering education and research with the Myhal Centre for Engineering Innovation & Entrepreneurship.
-Completed in April 2018, the building embodies key engineering qualities such as collaboration across disciplines, experiential learning, leadership and entrepreneurship.
-It includes flexible, technology-enhanced active learning spaces, fabrication facilities to support both curricular and co-curricular design projects, and dedicated space for student clubs and teams.
-Explore this new building: www.uoft.me/MyhalCentre U of T ENGINEERING: UNPARALLELED OPPORTUNITY IN AN EXCEPTIONAL COMMUNITY No university in Canada - and perhaps the world - is in a better position to offer an education that will help the brightest students meet the grand challenges facing humanity today.
+21 Engineering minors and certificates available to customize your degree 40%+ Percentage of women in our first-year class - the highest of any engineering school in Canada Engineering student clubs and teams to join 100+ TOP 12 U of T is ranked in the top 12 world universities for global employability PwC's City of Opportunities 7 and 2thinknow's Innovation Cities Global Index QS Graduate Employability Rankings 2019

+Members of the University of Toronto Robotics Association (UTRA) fly a drone in the two-storey robotics laboratory in the Myhal Centre for Engineering Innovation & Entrepreneurship - U of T Engineering's newest building.
+Opened in 2018, the Myhal Centre embodies key engineering qualities such as collaboration across disciplines, experiential learning, leadership and entrepreneurship.
+It includes technology-enhanced learning spaces, prototyping facilities and dedicated space for student clubs and teams. - - - Explore the new building: www.uoft.me/MyhalCentre U of T ENGINEERING: UNPARALLELED OPPORTUNITIES IN AN EXCEPTIONAL COMMUNITY No university in Canada - and perhaps the world - is in a better position to offer an education that will help the brightest students meet the grand challenges facing humanity today.
 Here, you'll find a global community of innovators and makers.
 We are at the forefront of engineering education and research - in the groundbreaking areas we explore, the ways we collaborate beyond traditional disciplines, and the unique experiential opportunities we create for our students.
-All international rankings consistently rate U of T Engineering number one in Canada and among the world's best.
-We're preparing the engineers of tomorrow - like you - to unlock the future's boundless potential.
+All major international rankings consistently rate U of T Engineering number one in Canada and among the world's best.
+We're preparing engineers of tomorrow - like you - to unlock the future's boundless potential.
 You will study alongside talented students who bring their own perspectives and passions to the mix.
 Our student body is among the most diverse in the world, with a rich gender spectrum and students from every Canadian province and more than 100 countries.
-For the past three years, women have comprised 40 per cent of our first-year class, which is the highest proportion of any engineering school in Canada.
+For the past four years, women have comprised 40 per cent of our first-year class, which is the highest proportion of any engineering school in Canada.
 The UofT Engineering community is known for being especially supportive and closely knit.
 You'll attend many of your classes with the same group of students, and build strong friendships quickly.
 We're proud of being one of the oldest and finest engineering schools in Canada, and we look forward to introducing you to our longstanding traditions.